Opinion | In the Afghanistan debacle, so many errors and so little candor

 Although Biden correctly saw the past 20 years had come to naught, this administration’s implementation of our departure has been nothing short of disastrous.
 Insisting, as Secretary of State Antony Blinken did, that we had no choice but to follow former president Donald Trump’s deadline (extended a few months from May) insults our intelligence.

 Since when are Trump policy decisions sacrosanct?
 The miscalculation that the Afghan government had months to survive after we left proved to be as disastrous as every other military assessment over the past 20 years.
 As a result, the scramble to destroy classified documents, remove our own personnel and live up to our pledge to offer refuge to those who aided us threatens to undo months of assurances that the United States is “back.”
-We have only removed a fraction of the population of Afghans who lives will be endangered because of their association with the U.S. Fecklessness is the order of the day.
-To accomplish anything resembling an orderly evacuation we have now have 6,000 troops in place.
+We have removed only a fraction of the population of Afghans who lives will be endangered because of their association with the U.S. Fecklessness is the order of the day.
+To accomplish anything resembling an orderly evacuation, we have now have 6,000 troops in place.
 Perhaps we should have started the evacuation of Afghans with that contingent already on the ground.

 The entire debacle is swathed in ludicrous bureaucratic obfuscation (we are not evacuating, just “reducing our footprint”) and cringeworthy “warnings” to the Taliban that they’ll be international pariahs if they continue to act precisely as they have for decades.
 One can imagine the Taliban’s representatives utterly nonplussed by the notion that they should be motivated by their reputation in the “international community.”